harvard-cs263/harvard-cs263.github.io/rst/writeup-reverse-engineering.rst

 .. important::

     As in the non-remote cracking exercise, you may use external text or data files under the same directory and size conditions.
 Again, we highly recommend that you use `this list`__ (RockYou top 25000).
+Be careful to use relative instead of absolute paths!

 .. important::